NickDeReus-ISU/DS-202-Final-Project/README.md

 #### Seasonality of Temperature

+Our data set as a whole saw strong seasonal temperature swings, from an average of about 37 degrees Fahrenheit in January to an average of 78 in July.

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

+When we explore seasons regionally, we find that region 2 is the warmest year round, but summer temperatures are remarkably similar in all 6 regions, sitting between 73 and 82 degrees in July while winters see a range from 60 in region 2 and 28 in region 6 in January.

     ## `summarise()` has grouped output by 'region'.
 You can override using the
     ## `.groups` argument.